facilitator-jess/RedstartWorks/_posts/2025-07-25-redstart-1st-bday.markdown

 ![Redstart Works Logo](/RedstartWorks/images/RWLogo.png)

-Redstart Works, one-woman archival consultancy, was established on July 25, 2024.
+Redstart Works, a one-woman archival consultancy, was established on July 25, 2024.
 I'm excited to celebrate one trip around the sun!
 Over the last year, I learned and did a lot of things.
 I'm celebrating the best way an archivist can, by simply recapping what happened.

 I'm thinking about my time in terms of paid and unpaid labor these days, so that's how it's organized for the recap.